User API

 Notes:

-- The "user_id" value at the end of the path can be found in the "id" value in the user object that makes up each element of the array returned from User List.
+- The "user_id" value in the path corresponds to the "id" value in each user object from the User List array.

 - If your organization is registered on Kentik's EU cluster, use api.kentik.eu in place of api.kentik.com in the URL above.